Did you ever play freeze tag? Ed Ammons sent me this short description of Freeze Tag:

 If I got too tired from all the running games at school, I slipped alongside the old brick school building.
 We were told not to go on that side of the building because it bordered the highway.
 But we did.

-All along the length of the foundation there was a small ledge-the perfecting resting place to get your breath or tell secrets when no one was looking.
+All along the length of the foundation there was a small ledge.
+The perfect resting place to get your breath or tell secrets when no one was looking.
 Just thinking about it makes me want to get in my car, drive over there, and sit on that little ledge again.
-But I can only sit on the ledge in my memories, since the school burnt down years ago.
+But I can only sit on it in my memories, since the school burnt down years ago.

 Freeze tag memories for you?